donlopez/Homes-rent-vs-buy/README.md

      - What are the current trends in housing prices and rental rates?
      - How do these trends vary across different regions?
      - Is it financially more beneficial to buy or rent in 2024?
+     - What are the projected trends for the next five years?

 3. **Visualizations:**
    - The `visualizations` directory contains graphs and charts generated during the analysis.
 These visualizations help communicate key findings.